pancakeswap/pancake-document/products/pancakeswap-exchange/perpetual-trading/perpetual-trading-faq.md

 ### Are we gonna switch to showing only PCS’s volume on the frontend on the PCS’s version?

-&#x20;The frontend is the combined volume since the liquidity is combined and it shows the deep liquidity which also brings the tight spread
+The frontend is the combined volume since the liquidity is combined and it shows the deep liquidity which also brings the tight spread